Anerkiki/pokegotchi-using-pokeapi/README.md

 - Change text inside add button while loading to “Adding…” or similar (and stop it adding another?)
 - modals appear in different places on the screen - alerts are center, and walks are top - make all center
 - in releasePokemon - clear the input box and deselect the radio button selection when last pokemon deleted and form comes back
+- Removed fade from walkResultsModal, as it is a static modal so can't be missed, and then can have more immediate rewards
+- Change 'pet' to 'play with' as looks nicer and is the same amount of words as other actions so looks neater
+- add backwards image to walks
+- Make sure add enter key to be able to adopt/interact/say okay on modals
+- Add finding pokemon feature on walks for pokemon that are above a certain level and add that into walk pop up modals/footer so players know.
+  - whether one shows up is linked to level of pokemon joining on the walk
+    - link this in via js - if [joining pokemon level > 10] then chance to encounter pokemon
+  - Put a footer in and make sure is always stuck to bottom
+    - Add to footer notes/tips about how to get more pokemon
+      - Tip: to have a chance to find pokemon on a walk, train with your pokemon until over level 10 and then go for a walk with them.
+- Stick footer to the bottom of the page
+- Link up rename button and make functions to change name
+- When starter pokemon is selected, change the colour of the background/border to something obvious
+- to fix - actionTrain - if health is on 0 - there should be an error/alert modal - checkForStats() one shown not actionTrain()
+- fix heights of starter boxes so that even if personalities goes over 2 lines the boxes still line up at the bottom
+- When delete last pokemon, refresh the starter choices too - make delete button also click refresh personalities button
+  - Did this by calling the addNewPersonalitiesToStarters function in the releasePokemon function if it is the last one in collection
+- Check why button in navbar is working seamlessly to refresh pokemon yet one in main section reloads the whole page - not linked to function
+  - Fix: the button didn't have type="button", so pressing the button was acting as if it was submitting the form, refreshing the whole page, adding this fixed the issue
+- If health is at 0, level should not go up
+**Add to readme**
+- Choose a slide time and match all - 4000
+  - I adjusted the times dependant on how long the text in the tip was and asked friends and family to check if it seemed long enough
+- set the walk results as a static backdrop modal, and it is the only one, as I noticed the title was an id, so if I replicated this elsewhere I would have to change this, which could be a Potential future problem, So I changed the id.
+---
+- You should still be able to feed a berry to or pet your pokemon, even if the health is at 0, without the modal coming up.
+This should only come up when trying to battle.
+**Issue:** The alert from checkForLowStats is coming up (for 0 health - "your pokemon need healing with potions") - even when just trying to pet or feed a berry to pokemon, which I don't want it doing This may also fix the issue with the wrong modal coming up when trying to battle with 0 health **How I fixed it:**
+- displayUserCollection calls lowStats function - I changed this to get rid of the function checkForLowStats and instead included the checks and error pop ups to the trainWith function instead
 ##### Check is done:
+- check if text-wrap: balance; negates the need for nbsp - LOOK INTO LATER */

+function surpriseEncounter()
+    $("#walkSurpriseModal").modal("hide"); // Check is working correctly!!!

+When press enter and new nickname pops up, the investigate modal is still up sometimes.
+- When pressing enter to adpot a pokemon and clicking fast, sometimes there are 2 options and even if the first is selected by clicking adopt and the second one too, only the second one logs